1951 Michigan Wolverines football team

-The 1951 Michigan Wolverines football team was an American football team that represented the University of Michigan in the 1951 Big Ten Conference football season.
-In its fourth year under head coach Bennie Oosterbaan, Michigan compiled a 4–5 record (4–2 against conference opponents), finished in fourth place in the Big Ten, and outscored opponents by a combined total of 135 to 122.
+The 1951 Michigan Wolverines football team was an American football team that represented the University of Michigan as a member of the Big Ten Conference during the 1951 Big Ten season.
+In their fourth year under head coach Bennie Oosterbaan, the Wolverines compiled a 4–5 record (4–2 in conference games), finished in fourth place in the Big Ten, and outscored opponents by a total of 135 to 122.
+It was Michigan's first losing season since 1936 and the first since 1937 that Michigan was not ranked in the final AP poll.
+It was ranked at No. 29 in the final Litkenhous Ratings.

-Left halfback/quarterback Bill Putich was the team captain, and fullback Don Peterson received the team's most valuable player award.

-Halfback/safety Lowell Perry was selected by the Central Press Association as a second-team player on the 1951 College Football All-America Team.
-Three Michigan players received All-Big Ten honors: Lowell Perry (AP-1, UP-1); offensive tackle Tom Johnson (AP-1, UP-1); and linebacker Roger Zatkoff (AP-1).
+Senior left halfback/quarterback Bill Putich was the team captain and led the team in passing (390 yards, 41.6% completion percentage).
+Fullback Don Peterson received the team's most valuable player award and led the team in rushing (549 yards, 3.6 yards per carry).
+Halfback/safety Lowell Perry led the team in receiving (16 receptions for 395 yards) and was selected by the Central Press as a second-team player on the 1951 All-America team.
+Three Michigan players received first-team honors on the 1951 All-Big Ten Conference football team: Perry (AP-1, UP-1); offensive tackle Tom Johnson (AP-1, UP-1); and linebacker Roger Zatkoff (AP-1).

-The team's statistical leaders included Bill Putich with 390 passing yards, Don Peterson with 549 rushing yards, and Lowell Perry with 395 receiving yards.